rajeshkayyadurai/scrapy-example-pagination/README.md

 # Web/Data Scraping - Pagination:

-This framework specializes on scraping the data from the website where pagination is incorporated.
+This framework specializes in scraping the data from websites where pagination is incorporated.

 ## Framework contains the following components: